LDSSA/learning-units/units/12-training-and-test-set/presentation.md

 The advantage is that all observations are used for both training and validation, and each observations is used for validation exactly once.

-Cross-validation can be used when there's not enough data to keep partitions without losing modelling or testing capability.
+Cross-validation can be used when there's not enough data to keep partitions without losing modeling or testing capability.